-(+) : positive ; (-) : negative ; Fi : Foam index
+(+): positive; (-): negative; Fi: Foam index

 3.2.2 Phytochemical composition by thin layer chromatography (TLC)

 The results of the phytochemical analysis by TLC of the selective extracts confirmed the presence of several phytochemicals using a number of appropriate specific indicators.
 Terpenes, sterols, flavonoids, coumarins and anthocyanins were identified (Table 3).